mithunkumarc/learning-golang/packages/simple_example/ReadMe.md

 creating module : module name : zoo

-        // best practice need to be confirmed yet your folder name (its good if it is zoo )>git mod init github.com/zoo
+        // best practice need to be confirmed yet your folder name (its good if it is zoo )>go mod init github.com/zoo

 folder structure